- 1 Prime Movers and Different Forms of Energy Resources

 Earlier attempts at power generating systems had some benefits and some drawbacks; but, only a few of them were focused on the design and construction of efficient gas turbines, which was a significant step forward.

 Gas turbines, which are the primary generators of energy today, are the most efficient power plants available in every aspect.
 They feature a high level of dependability, use less lubricating oil, and have a good power to weight ratio.

 Different energy sources used by prime movers:

 This is a key energy source.
-It releases the heat energy if any fuel is consumed.
+It releases heat energy if any fuel is consumed.
 The fuel energy is dependent on the fuel type being burned.
-Various fuels have different calorification values and are released by fuel on the basis of the heat.
+Various fuels have different calorification values and are released by the fuel on the basis of heat.
 This heat energy is then transformed into mechanical energy.

 In a boiler, coal, oil, or nuclear fuels are burnt to generate high-pressure, high-temperature steam under high pressure.
 After that, the potential energy contained in the steam is transformed into mechanical energy by means of axial flow steam turbines.

 The governor system of a turbine is responsible for a wide range of tasks, such as the ones listed below:

 • Control of Overspeed